Washington Warrior Invite NIETOC Bid

 It is okay to ask for post-round comments, but I will tell you if I feel like disclosing or not.
 If I tell you I am not going to, don't try to push for it.
 It won't work.

 Experience: I competed in Public Forum for 6 years in North Dakota and am a past state champion in this event and a national qualification.
 Additionally, I competed on the National Circuit sparingly for 4 years.
 I competed in Extemp for 5 years in North Dakota/South Dakota and competed in International Extemp at the national tournament for 3 years.
-Lastly, I competed in Congress for 3 years but only at the local level (ND).
+I competed in Congress for 3 years but only at the local level (ND).
+Finally, I coached public forum debate (JV/Varsity) at Fargo Davies High School for the 2023-2024 season yielding one state champion and the school placed second overall.

 Judging PF: I'm looking for a good, clean round of debate.
 Be polite, act with class, and don't lose your cool.
 The team that extends the most impacts of their own and turns, delinks, disproves, or indicts the other teams will win the round 99 times out of 100 for me.
 I can keep up with nearly any speed but if you are going to talk fast please be experienced enough to enunciate.
 Truth is king, I don't believe tech should exist.
 Solvency won't win you the round.
 I strongly believe that solvency doesn't have a place in Public Forum because it is impossible to solve.
 If you can solve for poverty, war, climate change, etc. in a 45-minute round, I will personally fly you to the UN and you can go solve it.
 Extend the impacts, use logic and sources to disprove, persuade me.
 OFF THE CLOCK ROAD MAPS DONT EXIST.
 IF YOU START TALKING I START THE TIMER.
 I don't flow crossfire so if you want to garner offense from it, bring it up in a speech.